andrewgull/MGERT/README.md

 #### Required arguments

-`-a, --assembly` - specify a genome assembly file (e.g. genome.fa.gz); this argument is mandatory on all stages because it indicates where the working directory is.
+`-a, --assembly` - specify a genome assembly file (e.g. genome.fa.gz); this argument is mandatory on all stages since it indicates where the working directory is.

 `-T, --mge-type` - specify the type of MGE to search (e.g. L1/BovB/RTE/CR1/LINE/Penelope/DIRS etc.)